 Our Analysis and Test Results

 Topo Athletic is a new brand to our lineup and is a relatively new brand to the trail running scene, having launched its first shoes in 2013.
 The newly designed Topo MT-4 is making waves across the industry, and we're impressed with the performance of this rather unassuming shoe.
-The combination of 3mm drop and 4mm lugs provides a level of traction and sensitivity seen on minimalist runners.
-But the well-cushioned midsole — 25mm in the heel and 22mm in the toe — offers increased protection underfoot.
+The combination of 5mm drop (this is what we measured, Topo claims the drop is 3mm) and 4mm lugs provides a level of traction and sensitivity seen on minimalist runners.
+But the well-cushioned midsole — we measured 27mm in the heel and 22mm in the toe — offers increased protection underfoot.

 Don't be fooled by the appearance of this minimalist-inspired trail runner.
-The Topo MT-4 is supported by a dual-density midsole that stacks up 25mm in the heels and only drops down to 22mm in the forefoot.
+The Topo MT-4 is supported by a dual-density midsole that stacks up 27mm in the heels (Topo claims 25mm) and only drops down to 22mm in the forefoot.
 Not only does this provide an incredibly stable ride, but, on average, there is more cushioning underfoot than many of the other shoes we tested.

 The wide, relatively flat platform is akin to a barefoot shoe and offers a similar experience in terms of ground feel.
 While this allows your foot to adjust to variable trail conditions naturally, the balanced and supportive midsole will enable you to run over rocks and roots without worry.